ManorSailor/odin-project/odin-javascript/odin-library/README.md

 Challenges Faced

-- The biggest challenge was to find way uniquely identifying each book when the user toggles or deletes it Instead of relying on the book object array index, I simply declared a variable which increments itself whenever a new book is initialized.
-The incremented value is assigned to each book alongside other data entered by the user
+- One of the problems was to uniquely identify each book to perform appropriate operations when a user interacts with the book.
+To solve this problem, a variable to store book id alongside a method incrementing said variable was declared.
+The incremented value is assigned to each book alongside other data entered by the user.
-- I realized how powerful constructors can be & how much of boilerplate can be reduced using them
-- Although, the app doesn't store any of the added books yet, support for that will be added in the future
+- Another hurdle which I am still facing is improving Code Design.
+I found that writing maintainable & extendable code is hard.
+To be able to improve the code design & making it extendable, I am learning about SOLID & DRY principles.
+In fact, one of the recent additions to codebase was data persistance using localdb, precisely, localStorage of the browser.
+I tried to follow the 'Dependency Inversion' principle here, my code doesn't rely on the underlying localStorage APIs directly.
+Instead, it relies on a LocalDBManager which wraps around the localStorage api.
+I know its overkill for such a small project, although, I have realized the importance of maintainable & extendable codebase.
+And, now, I want to develop good habits.

 ### Todo/Future Goals